vkayy/vkdb/README.md

 ## what's the query language?

-i whipped something up called vql, and i have not refined it at all. here are some examples queries! i'm shamelessly using sql highlighting here to save you from plain, white text.
+i whipped something up called vq, and i have not refined it at all. here are some examples queries! i'm shamelessly using sql highlighting here to save you from plain, white text.

 ```sql
 SELECT DATA temperature FROM sensors ALL;